nickebbitt/nickebbitt.github.io/about.md

 I am flexible and pragmatic when it comes the tools & techniques used to deliver change.
 I rely on lean, agile and XP practices wherever possible.

-I love writing code with core strengths in Object Oriented languages (Java), relational databases (Oracle) and I have an understanding of other paradigms such as functional.
+I love writing code with core strengths in Object Oriented languages (Java) and relational databases (Oracle).
+I also have an understanding of other programming paradigms such as functional.
+I'm comfortable with the design and architecture of complex systems.

 Quality of software is very important to me.
 I utilise suitable tools & techniques to implement various flavours of tests.
 I believe that testing is a core part of the developers role in implementing a feature and should be valued highly.